 As this is the first tax related post on this site, we here at Money Grower thought it best to give an introduction on the various types of taxes you will be paying throughout your life.
+The taxes you pay will vary depending on where you live.
+For that reason, you may want to look up some accounting firms in New York if you live in the area.
 The list is not comprehensive as we chose to focus on the most common taxes.
 Only a brief introduction is given in this post and we have the intention of delving further into each tax in the future to see how you could legally reduce your tax liability.

 At the most basic level, there are 3 variations of taxes.
 Namely, Direct taxes, Indirect Taxes and Environmental Taxes.
 All the most common taxes you know fall under these 3 categories and we will look at these and there constituents below.

 1) Direct Taxes – Are those taxes paid by individuals (and companies) on the income they have earned or capital gained.
 Taxes falling under direct taxes include :

 - Income Tax – This is the tax you pay on income earned during a tax year.
 If you are employed , the person or company you work for deducts this from your salary or wage.
 If you are self-employed, you need to fill out a form and pay your income tax by 31 January following the end of the tax year you are paying for (or you face paying penalties and interest).
 Even if you work for a business and your Income Tax gets taken away at source as mentioned, if you are earning money on the side, you need to pay your own income tax on the money you earned on the side.